 First, ensure that your Web Team is aware of this update

 When it comes to search engine rankings, you need to stay updated.
-Make sure that your webmasters, Seo Services specialists, and other members of your team are aware of this change that’s happening this Sunday.
+Make sure that your webmasters, Seo Services specialists, and other team members are aware of this change happening this Sunday.

 If you notice a drop in page traffic or rankings, you can then investigate the nofollow attributes on your page.